Uta Lindgren: Life and work

 Lindgren is originally from Chemnitz, where she was born on 2 March 1941.
 Chemnitz is in East Germany, and Lindgren became a student at the University of Freiburg, also in East Germany.
 She completed a doctorate there in 1969, on topics including the quadrivium and the early life of Pope Sylvester II.
-At some point after this, she emigrated to West Germany, and completed a habilitation in 1978 at the University of Cologne, on the medieval history of Barcelona.
-She then became a researcher at the University of Munich.
+At some point after this, she immigrated to West Germany, and completed a habilitation in 1978 at the University of Cologne, on the medieval history of Barcelona.
+She then became a researcher at LMU Munich.

 Her work on the history of cartography began in the early 1980s.
 She had her first publication on this topic in 1985, on the geography of Ptolemy, and a year later organized a conference on historic maps of the Alps.
 She took up a professorial chair at the University of Bayreuth in 1987, and returned in 2006.
-Her publications from this period include works on medieval knowledge of the figure of the Earth, on the biographies and discoveries of medieval and Renaissance cartographers, and a translation of a Spanish-language travelogue of central Asia.
+Her publications from this period include works on medieval knowledge of the figure of the Earth, on the biographies and discoveries of medieval and Renaissance cartographers, and a translation of a Spanish-language travelogue of Central Asia.

 She died on 16 June 2017.